5 Best Open Source Android Email Clients

 5. ProtonMail

-ProtonMail is among the world’s largest encrypted mail service provides with 2 million + users.
+ProtonMail is among the world’s largest encrypted mail services with 5 million + downloads.
 It was founded by CERN scientists in 2013 and was even able to create the mobile app thanks to a record-breaking $550,000 donation campaign.

 ProtonMail features a beautiful UI, end-to-end encryption, swiss privacy and neutrality, etc. If you want an open-source email client that is completely secure then ProtonMail is your best bet.